wool-g/capstonetwo/README.md

 ## Description

-Analysis of NYC subway ridership post 2020 using python in jupyter notebook.
+Through analyzing estimated ridership of the MTA subway system, I found that ridership since 2020 has been lower than typical pre-pandemic levels.
+To help find a solution to lack of faith in the system, I brought multiple datasets in from the MTA open data website, and determined the causes for delays and stress on the subway system.

-This project helped me to learn python.
+Completion of this endevor helped to strengthen my skills working with python inside a jupyter notebook.
+I was able to utilize the pandas package to clean and understand the data and I employed seaborn, matplotlib to create visulizations to represnt my findings.

 ## Setup

-Follow the linked anaconda docs(learn how to do a link in markdown - assgnment, and also link your linked in to your git hub)
+Follow the linked anaconda docs